orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 ## Introduction

 The Form Runner _Detail page_ is the page where users create, edit, and view form data.
 Each such function is referred to as a _mode_.
-For more, see [Form Runner detail page modes](detail-page-modes.md).
+For more, see [Form Runner Detail page modes](detail-page-modes.md).

 Orbeon Forms 2025.1 introduces the ability to define _custom modes_ for the Form Runner Detail page.
 This allows you to create different views of the same form data.
 You do so by writing a custom component, while Orbeon Forms handles data management, state keeping, and permissions for you.